 Water Running Behind Your Installed Gutter

-This page addresses the problem of water running behind your installed gutter.
+How do you address the problem of water running behind your installed gutter?

-- This problem can do extensive damage to your fascia covering and paint.
+- If left unresolved, this problem can do extensive damage to your fascia covering and paint.

 - The flashing should be secured with screws.

-- Do not waste your time by trying to fix this problem with some caulking, you will just have to redo it again in a year or two, use the metal flashing and be done with it.
+- We do not recommend wasting your time by trying to fix this problem with caulking, you will just have to redo it again in a year or two.
+If you use the metal flashing, you're done with it!